JayHarrisonAhn/CAUDormitory/README.md

 # Chung-Ang Univ.
 Dormitory App

+Check this before build :
+  This repository doesn't include Database Server key.
+So when you build the project, SIGABRT error can be happened.
+Please contact our team when want to test this project.

 ## Team
 ### Members
  * **안재형(JaeHyung Ahn) : lbr0452000**
  * 한진수() :
  * 강제순() :

-### Related Project
+### Database
+ * A Firebase Database is operating by lbr0452000.
- * Crawler for this project is doing by lbr0452000 privately.
+ * Crawler for this project is at https://github.com/lbr0452000/CAUDormitory_Crawler
+ * All backend servers are operated by lbr0452000.

+### Advertisement
+ * Banner advertisements are admitted with Google Admob.
+ * Ad is connected with database for analatics.

 ## Develope Rules
 ### Language